-In regard to entry 6 (d), 6 (f), (i) and 6 (g) we doubt whether the terms Great Sardars or Zamindars are sufficiently precise and we do not know what interpretation is placed upon them by the local Governments concerned, namely the Punjab, the United Provinces and the Central Provinces.
+In regard to entry 6(d), 6(f), (i) and 6(q) we doubt whether the terms Great Sardars or Zamindars are sufficiently precise and we do not know what interpretation is placed upon them by the local Governments concerned, namely, the Punjab, the United Provinces and the Central Provinces.
 We therefore recommend that enquiries should be made from these local Governments whether they maintain lists of these categories, whom they include, and whether they are sufficiently elastic.
-It has been represented to us that in some cases gentlemen who are in fact big Zamindars are excluded because they are not on the provincial Durbar List.
+It has been represented to us that in some cases gentlemen who are in fact big Zamindars are excluded because they are not on the provincial Darbar List.
 If this is so, we think that it is an undesirable restriction.
 We are further of opinion that due regard should also be paid to lineage and family position and the lists revised accordingly.
 If such lists of exemptions under this entry are not maintained we recommend that they should be prepared after the terms in question have been more precisely defined.
 We append a note by our colleague, Baba Ujagar Singh Bedi, making certain suggestions in this connection which we think may suitably be placed before the local Governments concerned for consideration.

-Entry No. 7-We are impressed with the evidence of Khan Bahadur Muhammad Saifullah Khan, Khan of Isa Khel, who explained that the proviso in Column 3 rendered this privilege to a large extent ineffective and we accordingly recommend the removal of the proviso.
-We are also of opinion that the same privilege should be extended to the districts of Campbellpur, Rawalpindi and any other districts adjoining the North-West Frontier Province which are exposed to raids and dacoities, unless the local Government take exception to this course.
+Entry No. 7.-We are impressed with the evidence of Khan Bahadur Muhammad Saifullah Khan, Khan of Isa Khel, who explained that the proviso in column 3 rendered this privilege to a large extent ineffective and we accordingly recommend the removal of the proviso.
+We are also of opinion that the same privilege should be extended to the districts of Campbellpur, Rawalpindi and any other district adjoining the North-West Frontier Province which are exposed to raids and dacoities unless the local Government take exception to this course.

 Entries 11, 11 (a) and 11 (b).-We consider that it is unnecessary to retain these exemptions in the actual Schedule of Exemptions.
-These items were included with a view to protecting what may be termed the vested rights of the classes named, on the 1st of January 1920, and we are of opinion that these rights should continue to be protected.
-We therefore recommend that all the present exemptees in the entries 11, 11 (a) and 11 (b) should be granted a life license conferring on them the same privileges in respect of arms exempted from license and fee which they now possess.
-The majority of the Committee do not recommend that this privilege should be extended to title-holders who received titles after the 1st January 1920.
+These items were included with a view to protecting, what may be termed the vested rights of the classes named, on the 1st of January 1920, and we are of opinion that these rights should continue to be protected We therefore recommend that all the present exemptees in the entries 11, 11 (a) and 11 (b) should be granted a life licence conferring on them the same privileges in respect of arms exempted from licence and fee which they now possess.
+The majority of the Committee do not recommend that this privilege should be extended to title holders, who received titles after the 1st January 1920.

-Entry 13.-We recommend that an addition should be made to provide for the gift of swords or other arms by the Commander-in-Chief or on his behalf.
-A similar addition should also be made in Schedule II entry 3 (vic).
-Our colleague, Baba Ujagar Singh Bedi, has pointed out that some confusion exists in 1-gard to entry 11 (d) and entry 13.
+Entry 13.-We recommend that an addition should be made to provide for the gift of swords or other arms by the Commander-in Chief or on his behalf.
+A similar addition should also be made in Schedule II, entry 3 (vii).
+Our colleague, Baba Ujagar Singh Bedi, has pointed out that some confusion exists in regard to entry 11 (d) and entry 13.
 He considers that it should be made clear that entry 13 relates only to those who were presented with swords and arms after 1920.
-This follows as a matter of course if our recommendations are accepted, as entries 11, 11 (a) and 11 (b) will be omitted, and entry 13 will be renumbered.
-We are content to leave this point of drafting to the special officer who, we propose, should be appointed for the purpose of redrafting the rules officers above the rank of head constable.
-While in our view it is reasonable that all Government servants who in the opinion of the local Government require arms for the adequate discharge of their duty should be exempt from the payment of fees, we cannot recommend that all Government servants should be included in Schedule I among the exempted classes.
+This follows as a matter of course if our recommendations are accepted as entries 11, 11 (a) and 11 (b) will be omitted, and entry 13 will be renumbered.
+We are content to leave this point of drafting to the special officer who, we propose, should be appointed for the purpose of redrafting the rules.